 How Many Directors Does a Limited Company Need?

 If you are forming a limited company in Ireland, you need a minimum of one director and one company secretary.
-That director must be a resident of the European Economic Area.
+That director must be a resident of the European Economic Area or if you are not a resident of the EEA, you can take out a non-resident bond that exempts you from this requirement.

 You will need to supply the name, address, date of birth, occupation, and nationality of all of your directors.
 If you wish to draw a salary from your company, you need an Irish Social Security number (PPS number).